 10. Fit #3 (if needed)

-11. Take pattern to the grader to get it put into the computer to have the sizes graded and a marker made
+11. Take pattern to the grader to get it digitized, graded and have markers printed depending on the width of your fabric.

 12. Take marker with fabric to my cutter to have my cuts done